Zooce/toy_payments_engine/README.md

 | dispute    |    5.0 |    0.0 |  5.0 |   5.0 |  false |
 | resolve    |    5.0 |    5.0 |  0.0 |   5.0 |  false |

-If this is chargebacked, we commit to this and remove those funds and lock the account.
+If this is charged back, we commit to this and remove those funds and lock the account.

 Example: